Prayer and worship

 On the 1st Sunday each month children and young people participate in a variety of ways throughout the service, with a short message appropriate for all ages

 Youth Group on 2nd and 4th Sundays for school years 6 up to age 16.
-(Currently suspended for lockdown)
+(Currently suspended until the situation improves)

 Evensong – Sundays at 6.30pm